mwil/helmhurts/README.md

 The code iterates naively over all pixels of a floorplan to count wall pixels for shadowing or inverts a giant matrix, so try to use a PNG floorplan with less pixels if you run into problems.

+## How to Use
+###Install Julia runtime
+From http://julialang.org/ or from repository
+###install dependencies
+julia -e 'Pkg.add("Color")'
+julia -e 'Pkg.add("Images")'
+###create output folder figs
+mkdir helmhurts/figs

+julia src/helmhurts.jl

+It use lot of RAM.
+For demo example about 10 Gb

 ##Example Outputs
 Some example figures produced by the current implementation.
 ###Path Loss